wavefrontHQ/docs/pages/doc/logging_log_browser.md

 tags: [logs]
 sidebar: doc_sidebar
 permalink: logging_log_browser.html
-summary: Learn how to filter and search logs in the Log Browser.
+summary: Learn how to filter and explore logs in the Log Browser.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 To participate, contact your Tanzu Observability account representative."%}

-If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, yse the Log Browser to troubleshoot your issues.
+If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, use the Log Browser to troubleshoot your issues.

 ## Get Started with the Log Browser